aistairc/SchemaTOD/README.md

 - UBAR: Towards Fully End-to-End Task-Oriented Dialog System with GPT-2 [[paper]](https://arxiv.org/pdf/2012.03539.pdf) [[repo]](https://github.com/TonyNemo/UBAR-MultiWOZ)
 - Improving End-to-End Task-Oriented Dialogue System with A Simple Auxiliary Task [[paper]](https://aclanthology.org/2021.findings-emnlp.112.pdf) [[repo]](https://github.com/bepoetree/MTTOD)

-We thank the authors of the papers for releasing their high quality codes for the purpose of research development.
+We thank the authors of the papers for releasing their high-quality codes for the purpose of research development.

 In addition, we would like to thank HuggingFace for all pre-trained models and libraries.